-Kokomo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kokomo is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kokomo who work in office and administrative support (11.82%), sales jobs (10.10%), and food service (9.08%).
+Because occupations involving physical labor dominate the local economy, Kokomo is generally considered to be a blue-collar town.
+35.60% of the Kokomo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Kokomo is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Kokomo who work in office and administrative support (8.99%), sales jobs (8.54%), and food service (8.04%).

-The citizens of Kokomo are slightly less educated than the national average of 21.84% for the average city or town: 16.67% of adults in Kokomo have a bachelor's degree or advanced degree
+The percentage of adults in Kokomo who are college-educated is close to the national average for all communities of 21.84%: 17.65% of the adults in Kokomo have a bachelor's degree or advanced degree.

 The most common language spoken in Kokomo is English.
 Other important languages spoken here include Spanish and Polish.